virtual-labs/exp-sql-injection-au/experiment/procedure.md

 <div>
  <div><img src="./images/sql11.png"/>
  </div>
 <div> step 2.
-Read the instruction adn  enter the login id provided to the vulnurable site and observe the backend and the explanation</div>
+Read the instruction and  select each command  provided to the vulnurable site and observe the backend and the explanation</div>
  <div><img src="./images/sql22.png">
 <div>step 3. read the next instruction and and try to login attempt again with provided credentials</div>
 <div><img src="./images/sql3.png"/>